I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 If you’re in need today, take a moment to pray:

 “Lord, You see my situation and You know my needs.
 I place my finances in Your hands.
 Give me wisdom, open doors, and provide in ways only You can.
 Help me trust You, even when I don’t understand.
 I believe You are my provider.
-Amen.”
+In Jesus' name, Amen.”

 Final Encouragement